 Volunteers with the program must have a valid Tennessee driver’s license, a clean driving record, and proof of insurance.
 As a supplement to the driver’s personal insurance, MyRide Oak Ridge has excess liability insurance for all volunteers.
 Additionally, state and federal Volunteer Protection Laws offer another layer of safety for volunteers.

-Those interested in learning more about volunteering for the program can attend the June 28 session and learn more without being obligated to participate.
-A light lunch will be provided.
+Those interested in learning more about volunteering for the program can attend the September 12th session and learn more without being obligated to participate.
+A light snacks will be provided.

 Guests who plan to attend are asked to RSVP by calling MyRide Oak Ridge at (865) 425-5055 or the Oak Ridge Senior Center at (865) 425-3999 or for more information fill out the Volunteer Application Form and return to the following: